Lesli Brea

-Lesli Guillermo Brea (born October 12, 1973) is a former Major League Baseball player.
+Lesli Guillermo Brea (born October 12, 1973) is a Dominican former Major League Baseball player.
 A right-handed relief pitcher, Brea is 5 ft 11 in tall, and he weighed 170 pounds during his playing career.
 Some records list his year of birth as 1978, but this figure was subsequently found to be inaccurate.

 Baseball career

 Minor leagues

 In 1996, Brea began his professional career by signing with the Seattle Mariners as an undrafted free agent.
 He was 22 years old, but represented himself as a 17-year-old in order to secure a more favorable response from Mariners scouts.
 Baseball scouts are sometimes reluctant to sign older international players, since younger players are generally farther from their physical peak, and thus are perceived as having a comparatively higher ceiling to their future performance.

 Brea established himself as a prospect in 1998, when he saved 12 games as the closer for the Wisconsin Timber Rattlers of the Midwest League.
 He compiled a 2.76 ERA and struck out 86 batters in only 58 2/3 innings pitched, but also struggled to control his pitches, walking 40 batters and throwing five wild pitches.
 This type of performance would continue to be the norm as Brea advanced through the minors; he finished his professional career with more than a strikeout per inning pitched, but also walked almost five batters per nine innings.